How is testicular cancer diagnosed?

 CT scans can be used to help determine the stage (extent) of the cancer by showing if it has spread to the lymph nodes, lungs, liver, or other organs.

 The CT scan uses x-rays to produce detailed cross-sectional images of your body.
 Instead of taking one picture, like a standard x-ray, a CT scanner takes many pictures of the part of your body being studied as it rotates around you.
 A computer then combines these pictures into an image of a slice of your body.
 Before the test, you might be asked to drink a contrast solution and/or get an intravenous (IV) injection of a contrast dye that helps better outline structures in the body.
 You may need an IV line to inject the contrast dye.
-The injection can cause some flushing (redness and warm feeling that may last hours to days).
+The injection can cause some flushing (redness and a warm feeling that often lasts seconds).
 Some people are allergic to the dye and get hives.
 Rarely, more serious reactions like trouble breathing and low blood pressure can occur.
 Medicine can be given to prevent and treat allergic reactions.
 Be sure to tell the doctor if you have any allergies or if you have ever reacted to any contrast material used for x-rays.

 A CT scanner has been described as a large donut, with a narrow table that slides in and out of the middle opening.
 You need to lie still on the table while the scan is being done.
 CT scans take longer that regular x-rays, and you might feel a bit confined by the ring you have to lie in while the pictures are being taken.